 You may display GIS layers as overlays or backgrounds on your WEAP Schematic.
 These background maps are listed on the left side of the Schematic View, below the legend.
 The checkbox next to each layer can be used to hide or show it on the schematic.
+To hide all maps at once, right click on the list of background layers and choose Hide All Layers from the popup menu.
+Choose Show All Layers to turn them all on.

 A new, blank WEAP area comes preloaded with several global background layers: Major Rivers, Cities, States, Countries and Oceans.
 You can remove them if you want, but your Schematic must have at least one background layer (either a preloaded layer or one of your own).